TizenTeam/tau/tau/docs/guide/source/migration/switching-apps-to-tau.md

 ## Moving from jQuery Mobile to pure TAU

-It's very easy to move form jQuery Mobile to pure TAU.
-First of all, there is no need to changing the DOM structure of the application.
+It's very easy to move from jQuery Mobile to pure TAU.
+First of all, there is no need of changing the DOM structure of the application.

-To move away from jQuery you may use the TAU constructors for widgets (examples in Supported components and features chapter or below).
+To move away from jQuery you may use the TAU constructors for widgets (examples in `supported` components and features chapter or below).
 TAU library doesn't need jQuery to be included if you have only used it for including Web UI widgets you may now remove it completely.

 Pure TAU which is similar to jQuery Mobile has a wide support for the additional API.

 This APIs are highly optimized for Webkit engine.
-Thanks to this its a way faster.
+This ensures that the library runs as fast as possible.
 Which is very important for applications written for smaller devices.
 Handy methods are located in utils, events, theme objects.

+### Why?

+It's recommended to switch intro pure TAU framework because:

+1. TAU Is optimize for WebKit engine.
+2. Contains only the code written for WebKit.
+There is no code dependent on IE and Geco.
+3. Thanks to the pre-build phase the applications start faster.
+4. Has a powerful APIs to handle DOM and Events.

 ### Handling syntax differences